flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-9.md

     thought he was guilty of something like this, sure."
   card_citation: ''
 card_3:
-  card_text: "> a\x1C(The U.S.) wants to continue just giving orders to the world as though the world were its own property.
-Venezuela will never give in.”\n> \n> President Nichola Maduro of Venezuela, in a surprise visit & speech to the United Nations Wednesday night, after 6 countries (not including the U.S.) asked the UN to investigate Venezuela for crimes against humanity; the U.S. has sanctioned Venezuelan officials for human rights violations & corruption."
+  card_text: "> ax1C(The U.S.) wants to continue just giving orders to the world as though the world were its own property.
+Venezuela will never give in.”n> n> President Nichola Maduro of Venezuela, in a surprise visit & speech to the United Nations Wednesday night, after 6 countries (not including the U.S.) asked the UN to investigate Venezuela for crimes against humanity; the U.S. has sanctioned Venezuelan officials for human rights violations & corruption."
   card_citation: ''
 card_4:
   card_text: >-